-The PCM Family Shelter is dedicated to the needs of homeless families and women experiencing some form of personal crisis.
+The PCM Women's Temporary Housing is dedicated to the needs of homeless families and women experiencing some form of personal crisis.

-The Family Shelter offers guests a safe, warm atmosphere that promotes recovery, self-sufficiency and independent living.
+The Women's Temporary Housing offers guests a safe, warm atmosphere that promotes recovery, self-sufficiency, and independent living.
 It also serves as a place of refuge for battered women and children.

-The Family Shelter provides community and single-family rooms with dormitory-style beds, plus space for cots when weather or other circumstances necessitate.
-We can accommodate single-women and single-parent families (including families with teenage boys).
+The Women's Temporary Housing provides community and single-family rooms with dormitory-style beds, plus space for cots when weather or other circumstances necessitate.
+We can accommodate single women and single-parent families (including families with teenage boys).
 Our two-story facility also provides indoor and outdoor play areas for children as well as several lounges.

 A longer-term shelter is available for eligible families and single women working towards stable, independent living.
 Each guest participating in this program will be assigned a PCM caseworker to help create individual goals and milestones.

 Classes are offered throughout the week and cover a variety of topics including AA, Life Skills, Employment Readiness, Stress Management, Nutrition, and Self-Care.
 Community resource referrals and employment assistance are also provided to help each guest move towards independent living.

 As part of this program, guests are expected to attend classes, volunteer in the kitchen, do daily chores, attend house meetings and meet weekly with their caseworker.
 We work with Drug Court, Health and Human Services, and do drug and alcohol testing when necessary.